» Listen to the interview (30 min)

 I say it is time to call the cheap tricks and the candyfloss-gimmicks out.
 Let’s take a bolder stand for honesty and for conducting our business and our council affairs properly.
 That is why I say it is not enough to promise ‘progress’.
 What we need is progress done properly,” explains Mik.

 Would you like to be part of that call for ‘something which is bigger’?
-Meet Mik and other candidates at Pianobar on this Sunday at 1pm.
+Join our campaign team, or support us with a donation.

 Connecting our community – for a healthy & happy, creative & clever Geelong